 The United States government maintains the world’s largest immigration detention system

-Immigration detention is the unjust and inhumane practice of incarcerating immigrants while they await a determination of their immigration status or potential deportation.
-In Fiscal Year (FY) 2021, the United States government detained nearly 250,000 people in a sprawling system approximately of 200 jails across the country run by Immigration and Customs Enforcement (ICE).
+Immigration detention is the unjust, inhumane, and unnecessary practice of incarcerating immigrants while they await a determination of their immigration status or potential deportation.
+In Fiscal Year (FY) 2023, the United States government detained over 273,000 people in a sprawling system of approximately 200 detention centers, jails, and prisons across the country run by Immigration and Customs Enforcement (ICE).

 ICE has an appalling record of abuse.
-Many Americans are shocked to learn that in ICE detention centers people are deprived of their liberty, denied access to lawyers, separated from their families and loved ones, and subjected to severe medical neglect.
-These abuses are exacerbated by ICE’s refusal to release people from detention during the COVID-19 pandemic, threatening the lives of those detained.
-Since 2003 over 200 people have died in ICE custody, including 21 deaths in FY 2020, ICE’s highest death toll in 15 years.
+Many Americans are shocked to learn that in ICE detention centers people are deprived of their liberty, denied access to lawyers, separated from their families and loved ones, and subjected to severe medical neglect and abuse.
+Since 2003 at least 230 people have died in ICE custody, including 21 deaths in FY 2020, ICE’s highest death toll in 15 years.

-ICE contracts with both local governments and private prison companies, such as the GEO Group, Inc. and CoreCivic, to operate the majority of its vast network of facilities.
+ICE contracts with both local governments and private prison corporations, such as the GEO Group, Inc. and CoreCivic, to operate the majority of its vast network of facilities.
 This includes dedicated immigration detention centers as well as local and state jails, a model that creates a perverse financial incentive to keep people incarcerated.
-Private prison companies profit and local governments make money to pad their shrinking budgets through lucrative federal contracts.
+Private prison corporations profit and local governments pad their shrinking budgets through lucrative federal contracts.

 Immigrants in detention can be undocumented or documented immigrants, including people whose immigration status is not current, is expired or is under review.
-The U.S. locks up survivors of torture, people seeking asylum, visa holders, people who have been granted the permanent right to live in the U.S., people who have lived here for years and may have American citizen spouses and children, individuals with mental health and medical conditions and other vulnerable groups including pregnant women and families with children – even babies
+The U.S. locks up survivors of torture, people seeking asylum, visa holders, people who have been granted the permanent right to live in the U.S., people who have lived here for years and may have American citizen spouses and children, individuals with mental health and medical conditions and other vulnerable groups.
+In the past the government has even detained families and children, including babies, and reports often indicate consideration to bring this cruel practice back.

 It doesn’t have to be this way.

 Simply put, people navigating their immigration case should be able to do so with their loved ones and in community, not behind bars in immigration detention.
-The majority of people in detention have been living in the U.S. for years, have families here, and are established members of their communities.
-People seeking asylum often have strong community ties with loved ones waiting to welcome them to the United States.
-And for those that need support, they can access it through community-based groups that offer services to help people navigate their immigration proceedings.
+Often people in detention have been living in the U.S. for years, have families here, and are established members of their communities.
+Today most people in detention have recently arrived in the US and are seeking safety from persecution and death.
+Many have strong community ties with loved ones waiting to welcome them to the United States, and those that need support can access it through community-based groups that offer services to help people navigate their immigration proceedings.

-Percent of people held in facilities operated by private companies
+- Percent of people detained in privately operated facilities

 History of Immigration Detention in the United States